FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 When you choose to adopt a puppy or dog from a rescue, pound or shelter you change one life forever (or two, if you count yours as well!) for the better!

-Adopting is a humane, practical and and hugely rewarding alternative to buying from a breeder/neighbor (or worse, a pet store!).
+Adopting a puppy (or an adult dog) is a humane, practical and and hugely rewarding alternative to buying from a breeder/neighbor (or worse, a pet store!).

 City pounds and animal shelters are bursting at the seams with homeless dogs and puppies who ended up there through no fault of their own.

-In fact, according to recent pet rescue statistics compiled by the ASPCA, HSUS and the National Council on Pet Population Study & Policy, there are approximately 2 MILLION dogs in shelters across the US at any given time - and around 60% of dogs admitted are euthanized.
+In fact, according to recent pet rescue statistics compiled by the ASPCA, HSUS and the National Council on Pet Population Study & Policy, there are approximately 3.9 MILLION dogs enter shelters across the US every year.

 And all these dogs are waiting patiently for that special home..... waiting to belong to someone.... waiting for a family who will think they're special.